azmr/andrewreece.co.uk/index.md

 - [WebToPDF](https://github.com/azmr/webtopdf) - a server (that can run locally), written in Go, to find images at a URL and make a PDF from them.

 ## Photography
 I've taken over 10,000 photos of gymnasts performing, mostly from the Loughborough club.
-Here are a few of my favourites:
+Below are a few of my favourites.
+See the [Ember Creations photos](https://www.facebook.com/embercreations/photos/) on Facebook for more.

 ![Gymnastics beam mount](img/Gym2.jpg)
 ![Gymnastics Healy](img/Gym3.jpg)